linuxdeepin/deepin-log-viewer/application/assets/deepin-log-viewer/log-viewer/en_US/eu_log-viewer.md

 ### Display in File Manager

-**Display in file manager** is only applicable for kernel log, boot log, dnf log, Xorg log and application log.
+**Display in file manager** is only applicable for boot log, dnf log, Xorg log and application log.

 1. On the interface of Log Viewer, select a log type in the left panel and right-click.
 2. Select **Display in file manager**, the folder path of the current log will be opened.